Ranking every Arsenal home shirt of the Premier League era

 We’ve ranked each and every home shirt Arsenal have worn in the Premier League to date.

-One of three kits released since we first took a vote on this, it went down like a lead balloon.
+One of four kits released since we first took a vote on this, it went down like a lead balloon.
 It actually looks great on Alexandre Lacazette here, but let’s face it, anything would.

 The first of Puma’s largely identikit designs to make this list.
 The slight tweak on this one comes in the form of the central stripe, but we don’t like it.